EliasBinder/spa_template/readme.md

 This is a template for building single page applications.
 It uses a component and screen logic, known from React for example, to build the application.
 Internally, a minimalistic html code is sent to the client, which then loads the application and renders the components using Socket-IO to avoid the HTTP overhead and achieve faster loading times.
-In addition, the server uses caching to reduce loading times even further.
+In addition, the server and client both use caching to reduce loading times even further.

 ## Installation
 Clone the repository and run `npm install` to install all dependencies.